Darryl-Mbae/alx-low_level_programming/0x01-variables_if_else_while/README.md

 		putchar(toupper(letter));
 	}
   ```
-[4-print_alphabt.c](https://github.com/Darryl-Mbae/alx-low_level_programming/blob/master/0x01-variables_if_else_while/4-print_alphabt.c) ~ Write a program that prints the alphabet in lowercase, followed by a new line.Print all the letters except q and e
+[4-print_alphabt.c](https://github.com/Darryl-Mbae/alx-low_level_programming/blob/master/0x01-variables_if_else_while/4-print_alphabt.c) ~ Write a program that prints the alphabet in lowercase, followed by a new line.Print all the letters except q and e.

 [5-print_numbers.c](https://github.com/Darryl-Mbae/alx-low_level_programming/blob/master/0x01-variables_if_else_while/5-print_numbers.c) ~ Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.